Vladimir9595/3D-Portfolio/README.md

 import { styles } from '../styles'
 import { cdn } from '../assets'
 import { SectionWrapper } from '../hoc'
-import { projects } from '../constants'
-import { fadeIn, textVariant } from '../utils/motion'
+import { projects, news } from '../constants' import { fadeIn, textVariant } from '../utils/motion'
 ```